 Income and losses from investment real estate or rental property are passive by definition - unless you're a real estate professional.
 Why is this important?

+professional.
+Why is this important?
 Passive activity income and losses have some negative tax consequences.
 (See "Passive activities" on page 10.)